mikestreety/mikestreety/app/content/blog/2022-05-30-creating-a-docusaurus-docker-image-for-consistent-rendering-of-your-documentation.md

 We recently transitioned to keeping our client-documentation in the site repositories themselves (rather than a central documentation platform) and I needed a way to quickly spin up a new site without much configuration.

 [Docusaurus](https://docusaurus.io/) is a fantastic documentation tool/wrapper that, once you've seen it, makes you realise how many people use it and has a fairly "straight-forward" on boarding process in comparison to a lot of other frameworks.
-The big requirement I had was search functionality that didn't reply on third party (and didn't require the site to be public).
+The big requirement I had was search functionality that didn't rely on third party (and didn't require the site to be public).

 My first step was to get a site set up how I wanted - this involved trawling through the Docusaurus documentation and following tutorials to enable features nestled deep in the code.
 Once "finished" (is anything truly finished) I ended up with the following files: